Education (EDUC)

 Art majors learn to teach K-12 students the four essential components of a quality art program: art aesthetics, criticism, history/heritage and production.
 Participants engage in a field experience in grades K-12 to observe and to implement developmentally appropriate art lessons.
 In addition, participants create an art resource file which includes art lessons/art works completed both in and outside of class.
 This resource package must include a variety of art concepts, grade levels and art media.
 There is a heavy emphasis on addressing the concepts, issues and trends in multicultural education as they relate to the creation of a culturally diverse art curriculum.

-Restrictions: Enrollment is limited to students with a minor in Art, Elementary Education or Secondary Education.
+Restrictions: Enrollment is limited to students with a major in Art.

 EDUC 341 World Language Pedagogy K-12 (4 Credits)